 Historic John Mishler Weaving Mill

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-General Reasin Beall Homestead / Wayne County Historical Society (approx. 5.8 miles away); Harvey Howard House / Central Christian Church (Disciples of Christ) (approx. 6.3 miles away); Wayne County Soldierís Monument (approx. 6.4 miles away); Twenty Pounder Parrott Guns (approx. 6.4 miles away); Barnhart Rice Homestead / Frederick Rice (approx. 6.7 miles away); To the Heroes (approx. 6.8 miles away); Ohio Agricultural Experiment Station (approx. 6.9 miles away); Sonnenberg Settlement 1819 (approx. 9.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Charles W. Follis (approx. 5.3 miles away); General Reasin Beall Homestead / Wayne County Historical Society (approx. 5.8 miles away); Harvey Howard House / Central Christian Church (Disciples of Christ) (approx. 6.3 miles away); War Savings Stamps (approx. 6.4 miles away); Wayne County Soldier’s Monument (approx. 6.4 miles away); Twenty Pounder Parrott Guns (approx. 6.4 miles away); United States Of America • Congressional Medal of Honor Recipient (approx. 6.4 miles away); General David Wooster (approx. 6˝ miles away).

 Credits.
 This page was last revised on April 13, 2019.
 It was originally submitted on April 13, 2019, by J. J. Prats of Powell, Ohio.
 This page has been viewed 585 times since then and 152 times this year.
 Photos: 1, 2, 3. submitted on April 13, 2019, by J. J. Prats of Powell, Ohio.